-9.5.6 Start and Stop
+14B.7.6 Start and Stop

 Starting and resuming the game is always initiated by the Referee's whistle.
+If a team starts to play before the Referee's whistle, it is stopped immediately by two or more quick consecutive blows of the whistle.
+Then, the previous Referee ruling is repeated.
 When the Referee blows the whistle during the game, it is interrupted immediately.

-9.5.7 Restart After A Goal
+14B.7.7 Restart After A Goal